CFarnsy/School_District_Analysis/README.md

 ![Average Reading Scores - Updated](https://user-images.githubusercontent.com/99366022/159623655-08f1c547-f0a0-4f95-ac7c-8bd4e3fbab01.png)

-5. The school’s performance based on the budget per student.
+5. The school’s performance based on the budget per student - in the 631 - 645 range there is a slight decrease in % Overall Passing from 62.857656 to 62.778233.

 Ninth grade scores included:
 ![Spending Per Student - Original](https://user-images.githubusercontent.com/99366022/159623679-892bb643-4359-4bcf-a43c-3caa660a4f24.png)